The Lord’s Prayer

 Inside the Sretensky Monastery in Moscow.

-This excerpt is from Sergei Rachmaninov’s Liturgy of St. John Chrysostom (an Eastern Church Father, famed as an eloquent preacher, he was called the “Golden-Tongued,” and is known in Russian as Иоанн Златоуст), featuring the Lord’s prayer in Church Slavonic — not in Russian!
+This excerpt is from Sergei Rachmaninov’s Liturgy of St. John Chrysostom (an 4th century Church Father, famed as an eloquent preacher, he was called the “Golden-Tongued,” or more literally “Golden-Mouthed,” and is known in Russian as Иоанн Златоуст), featuring the Lord’s prayer in Church Slavonic — not in Russian!

 Russian Orthodox church services, including scriptural readings, are all done in Church Slavonic, which is, essentially, the Slavic dialect into which Greek missionaries first translated the Christian Gospels and the Orthodox liturgy.
 Though modernized somewhat since those days, the language is still highly archaic by comparison to spoken Russian, and may not be completely intelligible to Russian speakers who are not accustomed to it from attending church.
 Of course, you don’t have to study Church Slavonic to begin looking at its letters and, perhaps, understanding a bit here and there by analogy to the Russian you know.
 Here is the text of the Lord’s Prayer, in the Greek, in Church Slavonic, and in English.
 Note that Church Slavonic texts mark “holy” words with a kind of bar or squiggle above them, sometimes with a tiny letter added; this marks a contraction.
 In fact, both words in the title feature such a contraction: the full version, written out in modern Russian letters, would be молитва господня.
 This, among other things, can make Church Slavonic tricky to read.
 The good news, by the way, is that all stressed syllables are marked!
 If you visit churches or look at icons, you can perhaps try to puzzle out the inscriptions you see.

-By the way, the English phrase “our daily bread” suggests almost the opposite of what the original Greek means: the bread asked for is “epiousios” (above-essence or “of a higher nature,” super-substantial) — reinforcing the distinction made repeatedly by Christ between physical bread and physical water — which only satisfy for a time, and sustain a merely physical life — with spiritual bread and “living” water that give eternal life.
+By the way, the English translation “our daily bread” may be misleading.
+The Greek “epiousios” (ἐπιούσιος) is commonly held to refer not to ordinary bread, but to bread that is “above-essence” or “of a higher nature,” super-substantial).
+This seems especially convincing, given the distinction made repeatedly by Christ between physical bread and physical water — which only satisfy for a time, and sustain a merely physical life — with spiritual bread and “living” water that give eternal life.
+As is so often the case, the Slavonic is a direct “calque” of the Greek: насущный (на = ἐπι, and сущный = ούσιος, the latter being adjectival forms from a noun/root meaning “being” or “essence”).

 Here is the passage from Matthew when Christ gives this prayer: